Can municipal broadband save the open internet?

 White House bans personal cellphone use in the West Wing

 No challenge around the future of the internet looms larger in the coming year than what to do in the aftermath of the repeal of net neutrality.
-Open internet proponents were stunned at last month’s vote, which struck at the heart of the belief that the internet should be free, fair, and open for all users.
+Open internet proponents were stunned at last month’s vote, which struck at the heart of the belief that the internet should be free, fair and open for all users.

-No such luck unfortunately.
-As TechCrunch’s Devin Coldeway discussed last month, there are very few options for reversing the decision at the federal level anytime soon.
+No such luck, unfortunately.
+As TechCrunch’s Devin Coldewey discussed last month, there are very few options for reversing the decision at the federal level anytime soon.
 With Republican majorities in Congress and on the Supreme Court, there are no avenues to begin a “repeal of the repeal.”
 The FCC has voted, and the rule is going to become the rule.

 That means the battle for an open internet is increasingly being waged at the Internet Service Provider (ISP) level.
 Despite some mollifying comments from traditional ISPs, few activists believe that commercial ISPs aren’t going to take advantage of the new revenue streams that paid prioritization will provide.